Blosc/blogsite/pages/blosc-in-depth/index.rst

 <http://www.blosc.org/docs/StarvingCPUs-CISE-2010.pdf>`_) to reduce
 activity on the memory bus as much as possible.
-In short, the blocking technique works by dividing datasets in blocks that are small enough to fit in L1 cache of modern processor and perform compression/decompression there.
+In short, the blocking technique works by dividing datasets in blocks that are small enough to fit in the caches of modern processor and perform compression/decompression there.
 It also leverages *SIMD* (SSE2) and *multi-threading* capabilities present in nowadays multi-core processors so as to accelerate the compression/decompression process